NormanDunbar/Tnsnames_checker/README.md

   - Open a cmd window.
   - cd to wherever the source is to be found.
   - Execute the antlr_shell program.
   - Execute the build program.
-A tnsnames_checker.jar file will be created in the test folder.
+A tnsnames_checker.jar file will be created in the "test" folder.
   - Test - see below.

 ### Linux and Unix.
   - Open a shell session.
   - cd to wherever the source lives.
   - . ./antlr_shell.sh to set the aliases and the environment for ANTLR4.
   - ./build.sh to perform a full build.
-A tnsnames_checker.jar will be created in the test directory.
+A tnsnames_checker.jar will be created in the current directory.
   - Test.
 See below.

 ## Testing